VK243/VK243/README.md

 ### Hi there 👋

-# 💫 About Me:
+# 🔭  About Me:
-🔭 I’m a Computer Science Engineering Graduate<br>😄 Pronouns: He/Him
+I’m a Computer Science Engineering Graduate<br>Pronouns: He/Him

 ## 🌐 Socials: